Cinnamon Bark Explained: Types, Uses & Health Benefits

 Types of Cinnamon: Ceylon vs. Cassia

 Not all cinnamon is created equal.
 There are two main types of cinnamon: Ceylon and Cassia.
-Understanding the difference between them is crucial when it comes to choosing the right cinnamon bark for your needs.
+Understanding the difference between them is crucial when choosing the right cinnamon bark for your needs.

 Type Origin Flavor Profile Bark Texture